Here are essential tools you need to film and edit high-quality videos with your iPhone or Android smartphone.

-Here is the best gear for filming with your smartphone to improve sound, stabilization, lighting, battery life and filming and editing your videos with the best apps for iPhone and Android.
+Here is the best gear for filming with your smartphone to improve the sound, stabilization, lighting, battery life, and filming and editing your videos with the best apps for iPhone and Android.

 I’ve included my affiliate links to Amazon for most of the gear because they usually have the best prices.
 You can also find a lot of this videography gear at your local Apple Store, camera store or electronics retailer.

 1. High-Quality Sound: How To Improve Sound Quality

 The most important part of making great videos is sound quality.

 The microphones on smartphones can’t pick up quality audio at a distance so you’ll want to buy a third-party mic.